 Be Accommodating and Strive for a Solution

-Customer service is a vocation that requires strong "people skills."
-Strive to maintain composure and professionalism at all times.
+Customer service is the type of job that requires strong people and other soft skills.
+In any anger-related situation, it is a good idea to strive to maintain composure and professionalism at all times.
 You or your service/product might be criticized, however, accept the feedback.
 If the customer is truly wrong, you'll know this, but also keep in mind the negative feedback also might be spot on and this could potentially be a golden opportunity for the business to make improvements.
 Businesses that routinely dismiss customer concerns or complaints will find they quickly lose loyalty and market share to competitors.

 Customers are a big part of business success.
 In order to continue the relationship, it is important to handle complaints effectively.